 While it is quite similar, no one would actually confuse this for the work of Fenriz and Nocturno Culto.
 Rather than just

 trying to imitate a certain sound, Kalrdad took that framework and made something of his own.
-This is one of the best Black
+This is one of the best black

-Metal albums to come from Russia.
+metal albums to come from Russia.
 Seek this out.

 (9 Sept.
 2013)

-The fourth full-length album from Branikald, Winterkald, was released
+The fourth full-length album from Branikald, Winterkald, was

-of them this time.
+there are more of them this time.

-Musically, Winterkald does not stray from the style of the previous
+Musically, Winterkald does not stray from the style of the

-of the listener.
+mind of the listener.
 In the case of "Сжигая за собой

 мосты", one is almost reminded of Moonblood, with some of the haunting melodies that flow in